Long Covid: What is it and what are the symptoms?

 Analysis of several studies and health record databases by King's College London suggested 1-2% of people in their 20s who had the virus would develop long Covid, compared with 5% of people in their 60s.

-And Dr David Strain at the University of Exeter Medical School, who works with patients with long Covid, said most people being referred to his clinic were in their 20s, 30s and 40s.
+Dr David Strain at the University of Exeter Medical School, who works with patients with long Covid, said most people being referred to his clinic were in their 20s, 30s and 40s.

 That might be because these symptoms, though slightly less common in younger people, have a bigger impact on them.

-This may also change as older people are more likely to be fully vaccinated.
+It may also be because older people were vaccinated first, so are are more likely to be fully protected.

 Senior author on the UCL paper Dr Athena Akrami said: "We're going to deal with a big wave of seemingly mild infections where maybe one in seven is going to develop long Covid, and that will be among young people".

 How will I know I have long Covid?

-There is currently no test - instead it is currently a "diagnosis of exclusion", Dr Strain explained, with doctors first ruling out other possible causes.
+There is currently no test - instead it is currently a "diagnosis of exclusion", according to Dr Strain, with doctors first ruling out other possible causes.

-They will make sure tests for other issues like diabetes, thyroid function and iron deficiency are all clear, before giving a diagnosis.
+They test for other issues like diabetes, thyroid function and iron deficiency, before offering a diagnosis.

-According to researchers, a blood test for long Covid could become available in the future.
+A blood test for long Covid could become available in the future.
 And in research settings more sophisticated tools are already being used to identify organ damage - but you won't be able to get these at a standard GP appointment.

 Can the vaccine help?